skip to main content

 Ask for help

-Saving can help prepare emergency expenditures, but it may seem like a pipe dream if you’re living paycheck to paycheck.
+Savings can mitigate emergency expenditures, but it may seem like a pipe dream if you’re living paycheck to paycheck.

 “A financial coach should be able to look at your overall financial picture and help you develop a plan that is tailored to your circumstances that will allow you to build financial security,” Bufe says.